Sinangpad Healthy Village Project – Philippines

 The All Bengal Women’s Union (ABWU) home in Calcutta has been operating for over 70 years and supported by Partners in Aid for more than 40 years.
 It is an NGO run entirely by volunteer women to rescue abused, at risk, destitute, abandoned and orphaned girls.
 Many need intensive therapy and rehabilitation in order to be able to begin the process of healing and leading ‘normal’ lives.

 SEDS – India

 We work with the Social Education and Development Society (SEDS) in India to educate communities and help protect natural resources with water management and reforestation programs.
 Partners in Aid commenced a Child Sponsorship program in conjunction with SEDS in southern India in 1995.
 Many of the local children were disadvantaged with no access to education.

-Partners In Aid undertakes community development projects in conjunction with local NGO’s in India, and Bangladesh.
+Partners In Aid undertakes community development projects in conjunction with local NGO’s in India, the Philippines and Bangladesh.